The

 16 July 2024 from

 09:30 - 13:00 CEST.
-The workshop will be collocated with the meeting of
+The workshop was collocated with the meeting of

 ITU-T Study Group 13 (SG13), 15-26 July 2024.
-Remote participation will be provided for the workshop.
+Remote participation was provided for the workshop.

 Artificial Intelligence (AI) and Machine Learning (ML) continue to revolutionize industries, and their integration into future networks presents both challenges and opportunities.
-The workshop aims to explore the intersection of standards and research in the area of high-quality datasets for AI/ML applications in networks.
-By bridging the gap between standards and research, a key objective of the workshop is to accelerate the adoption of AI/ML technologies in shaping the future of network infrastructure and services.
+The workshop aimed to explore the intersection of standards and research in the area of high-quality datasets for AI/ML applications in networks.
+By bridging the gap between standards and research, a key objective of the workshop was to accelerate the adoption of AI/ML technologies in shaping the future of network infrastructure and services.

 -